It’s a common question. One many of our customers regularly ask... Which garden furniture is best?

 Most people will agree that you can’t beat the look of natural timber, it is stunning in the right setting, and that’s why it remains such a popular patio furniture material.

-However, as with most things, there is good and bad timber.
+However, as with most things, there is good and bad wood.
 You often get what you pay for.
-Go for a good wood and you’ll have a strong and sturdy piece that will stand up to the elements.
+Go for a plank of good wood and you’ll have a strong and sturdy piece that will stand up to the elements.
 Go for something of poor quality and you’ll have a lot of maintenance on your hand.